Quotations

 of a strong emotional reaction.
 He admits that Darwinism cannot be disproved,

 but goes on to state that no decent-minded person can believe in it.
-This is
+This is the

-better stylist than Charles Darwin.
+stylist than Charles Darwin.
 But he had less respect for facts.

 My reaction is entirely different.
 If evolution, guided